ncatlab/nlab-content/pages/1/5/6/0/651/content.md

 +-- {: mynumdef #FroTop}
 ###### Definition
-The _curvaceous_ topology on a Fr&#246;licher space is the strongest topology for which the smooth curves are continuous.
+The _curvaceous_ topology on a Fr&ouml;licher space is the strongest topology for which the smooth curves are continuous.

-The _functional_ topology on a Fr&#246;licher space is the weakest topology for which the smooth functions are continuous.
+The _functional_ topology on a Fr&ouml;licher space is the weakest topology for which the smooth functions are continuous.
 =--

 It is clear that these assignments are functorial, and that the curvaceous topology is always at least as strong as the functional topology.